Banned Book: Flesh Futon: Cast

-Critical appraisal
+Reception

 In their Japanese Cinema Encyclopedia: The Sex Films, the Weissers write that Atsumi Yamatoya's script for Banned Book: Flesh Futon shifts awkwardly between sex jokes and slapstick, and that it is "wildly out of control" by the time that Mio meets the first Nezumi Kozō.
 By the time the real Kozō appears, the story has gone completely over-the-top.
 Allmovie agrees that the slapstick humor is too much, but points out that this comedy at least proves that Nikkatsu was producing more than S&M and erotic melodrama films during the 1970s.

-Availability
+Release

 Banned Book: Flesh Futon was released theatrically in Japan on November 22, 1975.

+Home media

 It was released on home video in VHS format in Japan on August 16, 1983, and re-released on August 4, 1995.